 Dashboards and Beyond

 Date: Wednesday, August 16, 10:30am – 12:00pm

 Description: From the macro to the micro, learn how to ensure your installations and facilities stay on track and/or improve as your budget allows.
 Learn about the U.S. Department of Energy’s (DOE’s) new Dashboard—an agency-wide data collection, analysis, and reporting tool.
 You will see a demonstration of the Dashboard’s features and explore how it has changed how DOE manages and utilizes data.
-Presenters will also explore what data should be collected on the facility level and how energy management systems can play into how continuous commissioning can help keep you on track.
+Presenters will also explore what data should be collected on the facility level and how energy management systems can play (check at the website) into how continuous commissioning can help keep you on track.

 Audits: More than Checking the Box

 Description: There is a large disparity in the quality and cost of energy audits available to federal agencies.
 Lower cost audits and virtual audits meet federal auditing requirements but may not provide actionable projects.
 More detailed audits are expensive and intrusive but can determine actionable projects.
 This track explores virtual audits, low bid audits, and more extensive energy audits that result in actionable projects.
 This session will make comparisons among these audit types and provide examples of successes and failures.